-Chapter 4 includes estimates of QS prices over the first three years of the program based upon analyses of priced sales transactions.
-A statistical model is used to project a more detailed breakdown of 1995 through 1997 QS prices.
+Chapter 4 includes estimates of sablefish QS prices over the first three years of the program based upon analyses of priced sales transactions.
+A statistical model is used to project a more detailed breakdown of QS prices over the 1995 through 1997 time period.

-Chapter 5 Halibut QS Leases
+Chapter 5 Sablefish QS Leases

 The Council's IFQ program provides for restricted leasing of QS on a seasonal basis.
 Holders of freezer vessel QS can lease all of the IFQ associated with that QS.
-Holders of catcher vessel QS for an area could lease up to 10% of that QS during the years 1995, 1996, and 1997.
+Holders of catcher vessel QS could lease up to 10% of their catcher vessel QS during the years 1995, 1996, and 1997.
 The regulations providing for leases of catcher vessel QS expired on January 2, 1998 and have not been renewed.